Tips for welding sheet metal

 There are many factors to consider when selecting the best filler metal for welding aluminum sheet metal.
 These include the base metal alloy, service temperature and environment, formability and more.

-The two most common aluminum filler metals are 4043 and 5356, and they produce very different results when welding sheet metal.
+The two most common aluminum filler metals are 4043 and 5356.
+They produce very different results when welding sheet metal.
 Characteristics of a 4043 filler metal include:

 - A lower melting temperature and improved fluidity, due to silicon as its main alloying element.